 Where reference is made to other documents within this guide, the Authority recommends that the person(s) responsible for completing the licensee's performance report, familiarise themselves with these other documents in order to obtain a fuller understanding of the reporting context.
-Of particular interest is the 2002 SCONRRR Report,3 which has been incorporated into the regulatory reporting framework developed by the Authority for electricity distribution licensees.
+Of particular interest are the Electricity Customer Code3 and the 2002 SCONRRR Report,4 which have been incorporated into the regulatory reporting framework developed by the Authority for electricity distribution licensees.